 Bids and proposals will contain detailed terms and conditions, along with special terms and conditions pertaining to the specific bid or proposal.
 Suppliers are advised to carefully read and understand the terms and conditions.

-Shipment is to be made to the City of Bellingham Free On Board (F.O.B.)
+Shipment is to be made to the City of Bellingham Freight On Board (F.O.B.)
 Destination.
 Requirements for delivery are specified on all quotes, bids and purchase orders.
 Failure to meet the specified date may cause cancellation of the order.
 Variations from the specifications may make a shipment subject to rejection.

 Quote and bid results are matters of public record.
 Quote and bid information can be obtained by accessing the City’s website.